-The Dressage Phase will take place on Thursday and Friday April 4, 5.
-This begins the competition and is a test to demonstrate communication and harmony between the horse and rider.
+The Dressage Phase begins the competition and is a test to demonstrate communication and harmony between the horse and rider.
 This will take place in an arena, the judge awards horse and rider both positive points and penalty points during the test.
 The points are computed to arrive at a penalty score.
 The horse and rider with the lowest penalty score is determined the leader going into the next phase which is the cross country phase.

 The Cross Country Phase tests the horse and rider over varied terrain and obstacles, including water, ditches, banks etc. within a given time limit.
 This is a true test of obedience, jumping ability, bravery and fitness.
 Again this is scored on a penalty basis, penalties being incurred for refusals and time over the specified time allowed.
 This score is added to the dressage score from the previous day and carried forward to the show jumping phase.

 The Show Jumping Phase is the third and final phase of the competition.
 Horse and rider must jump a course of obstacles in an arena.
 Unlike cross country jumps, which are solid fixtures, these jumps are portable and can easily be knocked down.
 By day three the horse and rider have been competing quite hard so this is a true test of stamina, as well as agility and precision.
 Here again, penalty points are given for knocked rails or seconds over the alotted time.
 The winning horse and rider in each division is determined by combining the penalty points from each phase, lowest score winning.